cairo-book/cairo-book/src/ch11-10-associated-items.md

 Associated types are _type aliases_ allowing you to define abstract type placeholders within traits.
 Instead of specifying concrete types in the trait definition, associated types let trait implementors choose the actual types to use.
 This provides a flexible way to define traits with "placeholder" types that get filled in later.

-Let's consider the following `Concatenate` trait:
+Let's consider the following `Pack` trait:

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_10_associated_types/src/lib.cairo:associated_types}}
 ```

 The type `Result` is a placeholder, and the method’s definition that follows shows that it will return values of type `Self::Result`.
-Implementors of the `Concatenate` trait will specify the concrete type for `Result`, and the next method will return a value of that concrete type.
+Implementors of the `Pack` trait will specify the concrete type for `Result`, and the next method will return a value of that concrete type.

-Let's suppose now that a function `foo` needs the ability to concatenate 2 variables of type `T`.
-If we had defined a `ConcatenateGeneric` trait with an additional generic parameter that is used to describe the result, then this trait and one potential implementation using `u32` type for the generic arguments and `u64` for the result would have looked like this:
+Let's suppose now that a function `foo` needs the ability to pack 2 variables of type `T`.
+If we had defined a `PackGeneric` trait with an additional generic parameter that is used to describe the result, then this trait and one potential implementation using `u32` type for the generic arguments and `u64` for the result would have looked like this:

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_10_associated_types/src/lib.cairo:generics_usage}}